Tom Geismar – Excellent Graphic Designer

 This quote taken from an interview with Tom Geismar on ‘Logo Design Love’ website illustrates his extremely successful formula for creating over one hundred very contented clients.

-In graphics many brilliant designers came on the scene including well known designers such as Saul Bass, Paul Rand and Alvin Lustig, exploring pictures and magazines as well as design.
-In 1960 Brownjohn, Chermayeff and Geismar were responsible for starting abstract corporate symbols for companies like Chase Manhattan.
-They have now become responsible for designing more than a hundred corporate identity programmes for companies like Xerox, Best Products and Rockerfeller Center besides Chase Manhattan.
+In the field of graphic design, numerous talented individuals made their mark, including renowned figures such as Saul Bass, Paul Rand and Alvin Lustig.
+These designers drew inspiration from a diverse range of sources, including visual imagery, publications and other design elements.
+In 1960, Brownjohn, Chermayeff and Geismar were responsible for initiating the use of abstract corporate symbols for companies such as Chase Manhattan.
+They have since become responsible for designing in excess of a hundred corporate identity programmes for companies including Xerox, Best Products and Rockefeller Center, in addition to Chase Manhattan.

-Geismar had the major responsibility within the partnership of Brownjohn, Chermayeff and Geismar for the firm’s exhibitions, designs and world fair pavilions including Ellis Immigration Museum, and the Statue of Liberty Museum besides others.
-He redesigned the Star Spangled Banner at the Smithsonian National Museum of American History.
-He has won major awards including one of the first Presidential Design Awards helping to establish a national system of standardized transportation symbols.
+Geismar assumed the primary responsibility within the partnership of Brownjohn, Chermayeff and Geismar for the firm’s exhibitions, designs and world fair pavilions, including the Ellis Immigration Museum and the Statue of Liberty Museum, in addition to others.
+He was responsible for a redesign of the Star Spangled Banner at the Smithsonian National Museum of American History.
+He has been the recipient of a number of significant accolades, including one of the inaugural Presidential Design Awards, which contributed to the establishment of a national system of standardised transportation symbols.

 Leave a Reply